-- 53. The role of the investigator is to collate and present the evidence to assist the fitness to practise panel to establish whether there is enough evidence to determine if a student's fitness to practise is impaired.
-The investigator should be independent of the fitness to practise panel which makes decisions. - 54.
-In considering the presentation of evidence, the investigator may consider the following questions: - a.
-Has a student's behaviour harmed patients (including colleagues and staff) or put patients at risk of harm? - b.
-Has a student shown a deliberate or reckless disregard of professional and clinical responsibilities towards patients or colleagues? - c.
-Has a student abused a patient's trust or violated a patient's autonomy or other fundamental rights? - d.
-Has the student shown a deliberate and reckless disregard to the processes for the delivery of osteopathic care or put the reputation of the osteopathic educational institution, clinic or other setting at risk? - e.
-Has a student behaved dishonestly, fraudulently, or in a way designed to mislead or harm others? - 55.
-If the answer to any of the questions above is yes, then it would normally be appropriate to present the evidence to a fitness to practise panel. - 56.
-The investigator may also consider responses to the following questions: - a.
-Has the student shown insight into the behaviour?
-When did the student show insight into the behaviour?
-Has the student considered appropriate actions or developmental behaviour to address the issues raised? - b.
-Are there mitigating circumstances which have contributed to the fitness to practise issue which have been recognised?
-Has the possibility of a reasonable adjustment being required been considered?
-Have steps been taken to seek additional support in these circumstances? - c.
-If reasonable adjustments are already in place, is a student's behaviour in terms of managing a health or impairment compromising patient safety?
+- 51 The role of the investigator is to collate and present the evidence to assist the fitness to practise panel to establish whether there is enough evidence to determine if a student's fitness to practise is impaired.
+The investigator should be independent of the fitness to practise panel which makes decisions. - 52 In considering the presentation of evidence, the investigator may consider the following questions: - > Has the student's behaviour harmed patients (including colleagues and staff) or put patients at risk of harm? - > Has the student shown a deliberate or reckless disregard of professional and clinical responsibilities towards patients or colleagues? - Has the student abused a patient's trust or violated a patient's autonomy or other fundamental rights? - > Has the student shown a deliberate and reckless disregard to the processes for the delivery of osteopathic care or put the reputation of the OEI, clinic or other setting at risk?